-Doodles can be like garbage disposal units – pretty much anything that can end up in their mouth will end up in their mouth.
+Dogs can be like garbage disposal units – pretty much anything that can end up in their mouth will end up in their mouth.
 While any food left in their vicinity will be considered fair game, some dogs take things even further by chowing down on non-food items too.
-Take your underwear, for instance.
-Actually, this tends to be a pretty popular pup pick.
+But why do dogs eat underwear?
+That might seem like an odd thing (well, it is…), but it’s actually not all that uncommon.
+And even though it might seem funny at first, eating underwear and socks can be extremely dangerous for your dog.

-Not only is underwear chewing frankly bizarre, potentially embarrassing (especially if it happens when you have company over), and downright disgusting, but it can also be harmful for your pet.
+Not only is underwear chewing frankly bizarre, potentially embarrassing (especially if it happens when you have company over), and downright disgusting, but it can have fatal consequences for your beloved pooch.
 So, just why are so many dogs keen to indulge in dirty-laundry diving?
 What makes your underwear so appealing?
-And what can you do to discourage this behavior?
+And what can you do to stop your dog from eating your underwear?
 Let’s take a look.

 Table of Contents

-- Why You Should Stop Your Dog Doing This
+- Why You Should Stop Your Dog From Eating Underwear

 - Why Do Dogs Eat Underwear: Conclusion

-Underwear eating, on the other hand, certainly ticks the strange box, but definitely not the harmless one.
+Underwear eating certainly ticks the strange box, but definitely not the harmless one.
 Obviously, for the sake of your belongings, it’s not something you’re likely to encourage.
 In fact, it’s a behavior you should be going out of your way to address.
 And we’ll talk a little more about why a bit later on.
 First, we’ll take a little look at some of the reasons dogs like to chew your clothes.
 As you likely know by now, understanding a behavior is the first step toward changing it.

 It Smells Like You